Om-Prakash-Chaurasia/Batch-12/React/batch-12/README.md

 => When we use useEffect hook then it will execute at least once. i.e. during the 1st render i.e. while the component is mounting.

+3. Context API :- It helps us to pass data directly to the component which needs it.

+=> To use context api we should always remember three terms :- Create, Provider, and Consumer.

  -->